Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Seaholme, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Seaholme has recorded around 15 residential properties granted approval per year over the past five financial years.
+AreaSearch analysis of ABS building approval numbers in Seaholme shows around 15 residential properties granted approval per year over the past five financial years.
 This totals an estimated 78 homes.
-So far in FY-26, six approvals have been recorded.
-On average, only 0.7 people moved to the area for each dwelling built between FY-21 and FY-25, indicating that new supply is keeping pace with or exceeding demand.
+In FY26, so far, six approvals have been recorded.
+The average population growth for each dwelling built is 0.7 people per year between FY21 and FY25.

 Frequently Asked Questions - Development